tim0g/timog.org/content/posts/seven eleven 100 yen coffee and the case of the/index.md

 Seven Eleven's coffee is not bad--not to mention cheap and convenient--and I usually go there when I need to get my caffeine fix.
 I prefer their 120-yen Kilimanjaro blend which I always drink black, but for some reason some stores don't have it, and even stores which offer it don't always have it throughout the year.

 But the regular coffee is just 100 yen, including the 8% tax.
 You hand over your 100-yen coin and get your cup.
-When you  buy two, you pay two 100-yen coins and get your two cups.
-There's no change so it's fast and convenient (it's even more convenient if you use Eddy card or some other electronic money).
+Or pay two 100-yen coins and get your two cups.
+It's simple--there's no change so it's fast and convenient (it's even more convenient if you use Eddy card or some other electronic money).

 But there's that one time when I bought three cups and got confused as hell.

-About a year ago, just before entering the Ken-Ō Expressway in Hachiōji in Tokyo, we stopped by a store and I went in and bought three cups.
+Some time ago, just before entering the Ken-Ō Expressway in Hachiōji in Tokyo, we stopped by a store and I went in and bought three cups.
 I gave the cashier a 1,000-yen bill, got my change and went out.

-It wasn't until I was handing out the cups outside when I realised there was something not quite right about the change.
+It wasn't until I was handing out the cups outside to my friends when I realised there was something not quite right about the change.
 Because 3 cups was 300 yen, I was supposed to get 500-yen and 100-yen coins in change, nothing else.
 But what I got instead was a combination of 500-, 100-, 50-, 10-, 5- and 1-yen coins.

 Something's not right.

 I handed back the receipt to the cashier (I didn't even check it first) and asked him to check if it was correct.
 He took a look at it, told me that yes, it looks right, handed it back, and preceeded to attend to another customer waiting in line.

-I'm not one to argue over loose change, so I just threw away the receipt and drank my coffee outside with my friends.
+I'm not one to argue over loose change, so I just threw away the receipt and went outside to drink my coffee.
 But I was still confused as ever.
 How did that happen?

 I processed the whole thing in my head, between sips of cheap, freshly brewed 7-11 regular coffee.